Mr. Mayor: Development

 On July 18, 2019, it was reported that NBC had given a 13-episode straight-to-series order to an untitled Tina Fey and Robert Carlock comedy starring Ted Danson, who is set to play a wealthy businessman running for mayor of Los Angeles.
 Originally meant to be a spin-off/continuation of Fey's series 30 Rock, the series was to star Alec Baldwin reprising his 30 Rock role of Jack Donaghy, following his political career in New York City.
 After around a year of negotiations, Baldwin dropped out of the project and was replaced with Danson.
 Danson refused to move from Los Angeles to New York, so the series was rewritten to take place there.

 On May 11, 2020, it was announced that the series would be called Mr. Mayor.
 The series would be executive produced by Tina Fey, Jeff Richmond, Robert Carlock and David Miner.
 Production companies involved with the series include Little Stranger, Bevel Gears, 3 Arts Entertainment and Universal Television.
 A first-look tease of the series was included as an end tag on the Peacock stream of "30 Rock: A One-Time Special" uploaded on July 16, 2020.
 The first season began airing on NBC on January 7, 2021, and concluded after nine episodes on February 25, 2021.
-On March 22, 2021, the series was renewed for a second season.
-On May 12, 2022, NBC canceled the series after two seasons, causing the show to end on a cliffhanger.
+On March 22, 2021, the series was renewed for a second season, which premiered on March 15, 2022 and ended on May 17, 2022.
+On May 12, 2022, NBC canceled the series after two seasons.